zzyzx-rd/serpico_calculation_framework/README.md

 per-stage results computation module

 Python | Flask | Gunicorn | Docker

-## Create the virtual environement
-If you want to test it without launching with docker, you must install the virtual environment, with doing following :
-* Create a `venv` folder

-    > python3.7 -m venv venv

-* Activate the environment (it should be shown in your shell if you use zsh for example)

-    > . venv/bin/activate

-* Install all the requirements in the virtual env.

-    > pip install -r requirements.txt

 ## Deployement
 This app is deployed with  [docker](https://docs.docker.com/) and docker-compose
 ### Local deployment
-To deploy localy, go in the root of the project.
+* To deploy localy, go in the root of the project.
+    > cd serpico_compute_result
-#### Build the container
+* Build the container :
 The container must  be rebuilt after modifications in the sources files.
 To rebuild the container image, do :

     > docker-compose build

 It will take some times (one or two minutes), and should dipslay someting like :
 ```